Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsubsection{Fog Topology (Star + Mesh)}

 In this section, we examine the fog topology, which is essentially a fusion of star and mesh topologies.
+We show a visualization of fog topology from the works of \citet{hosseinalipour2020federated} shown in Fig. \ref{fig:fog-learning}.

 The concept of fog learning was presented in \cite{hosseinalipour2020federated} compared to FL over heterogeneous wireless networks.
 The word ``fog'' was used to address the heterogeneity across devices.
-Compared to FL, fog learning considered the diversity of devices with various proximities and the topology structures for scalability.
+Compared to FL, fog learning considers the diversity of devices with various proximities and topology structures for scalability.
 The proposed fog learning boasted its multi-layer network architecture and its vertical and horizontal device communications ability.
 Device-to-device (D2D) communications were possible when there were fewer privacy concerns.
 Compared to the tree topology, additional D2D communication paths were added at the edge layer.
 The D2D offloading could happen among trusted devices, at the cost of privacy compromise, if such a sacrifice were acceptable.
 Inter-layer data offloading could also be implemented to increase the similarity of local data and reduce model bias.

-Hosseinalipour et al. also developed multi-stage hybrid federated learning (MH-FL) \cite{hosseinalipour2020multi} built on fog learning which is a hybrid of intra- and inter-layer model learning that considered the network as a multi-layer, hybrid structure with both mesh topology and tree topology.
+\citet{hosseinalipour2020multi} developed multi-stage hybrid federated learning (MH-FL) built on fog learning which is a hybrid of intra- and inter-layer model learning that considered the network as a multi-layer, hybrid structure with both mesh topology and tree topology.
 In MH-FL, each layer of which consists of multiple device clusters.
 MH-FL considered the topology structures among the nodes in the clusters, including local networks formed via D2D communications.
 It orchestrated the devices at different network layers in a collaborative/cooperative manner to form a local consensus on the model parameters and combined it with multi-stage parameters relaying between layers of the tree-shaped hierarchy.
 These clusters were designed in two types: limited uplink transmission (LUT) clusters with limited capability to upload data to the upper layer, and extensive uplink transmission (EUT) clusters with enough resources to perform conventional FL.